|Doberman Health If it has to do with your dog and its health post here. |

 Location: Gatlinburg TN

-Dogs Name: Khaleesi, Dexter, Connelly Cav.
+Dogs Name: Khaleesi, RIP our little Connelly Cav.
 Spaniel, and Kaleesi 5 mos.

 Gallery Pics: 3 Visit Jhagman's Gallery

 Yep, some Dobes do this when they are tired.
 And you can usually snap them out of it by distracting them with a treat.
 I wouldn't use a toy if they're already tired.

 Looks bizarre and scary, but from what I've learned, it's an unexplained condition that is usually benign.
 (Assuming it's not related to something serious, like a tumor.)